-Andie Tucher, a historian and journalist, directs the Communications PhD program.
-Her book Happily Sometimes After: A Story of American Stories, which explores the intersections of history, memory, and storytelling in one family’s 400-year-long American experience, is forthcoming from the University of Massachusetts Press.
+Andie Tucher, a historian and journalist, directs the Communications Ph.D. program.
+Her book Happily Sometimes After: Discovering Stories From Twelve Generations of an American Family was published in fall 2014 by the University of Massachusetts Press.
 She is also the author of Froth and Scum: Truth, Beauty, Goodness, and the Ax Murder in America’s First Mass Medium (UNC 1994), which won the Allan Nevins Prize from the Society of American Historians.
-Tucher’s articles on aspects of journalism and cultural history have appeared in Book History, Journalism History, Cultural Studies, Journalism Practice, the Journal of Communication Inquiry, the New York Law School Law Review, the Columbia Journalism Review, Common-place.org, and other scholarly and popular publications.
+Tucher’s articles on aspects of journalism and cultural history, many of which are available on Academia.edu, have appeared in American Journalism, Book History, Journalism History, Cultural Studies, Journalism Practice, the Journal of Communication Inquiry, the New York Law School Law Review, the Columbia Journalism Review, Common-place.org, and other scholarly and popular publications.
 Her current research focuses on the history of reporting, of photojournalism, and of the conventions of truth-telling.

 Tucher graduated from Princeton as a Classics major, earned her M.S. from the Columbia University School of Library Service, and holds an M.A. and a Ph.D. in American Civilization from New York University.
 In 2010 she was elected Executive Secretary of the Society of American Historians.